tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 Checking the Convert to Vectors Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-At the bottom of the **Convert-to-Vectors Settings** window a preview area is available to display the drawing selected in the Xsheet/Timeline, as it will be after the conversion according to the defined settings.
+At the bottom of the **Convert-to-Vectors Settings** panel a preview area is available to display the drawing selected in the Xsheet/Timeline, as it will be after the conversion according to the defined settings.
 At the same time it allows you to compare the final result with the original Raster drawing that is displayed on the left side, and to highlight the vector strokes structure by clicking the **Centerlines Check** button (|check|).

 You can activate or deactivate it, resize it or navigate its content.